-- Is it safe?

-- Is it effective?

 - Is it caring?

 - Is it responsive to people's needs?

 - Is it well-led?

 We also looked at how well services are provided for specific groups of people and what good care looks like for them.
 The population groups are: